arunjeevaraj/Learning_journal/docs/python/fixed_point_dsp/fft_reference_model.md

 * **FFT Stages and Data Feeding**
     The butterfly "spans its wings" based on the FFT stage.
 FFT relies on splitting an $N$-point FFT to $N/2$-point FFT of even and odd indices and making use of the twiddle factor symmetry.
 This is basically controlling the data flow to the butterfly and controlling the stages.

+* **FFT twiddle factor LUT**
+    The LUT would be used to generate the twiddle factor which is needed for each stage of the FFT.
 ---

 ## 1. The Butterfly "Hardware" Block